youssefhatem124/Drones-Project/README.md

 ### 1. Build the Application

-Generate the JAR file by running the following Maven command:
+Navigate to project folder then Generate the JAR file by running the following Maven command:

 ```bash
 mvn clean install